theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 ### Game Concept

 *As The Bell Tolls* is a cozy, Gothic life-simulation role-playing game set in the quiet town of Blackmere, a place reshaped by a generational flood and quietly left behind by the wider world.
-Almost a year since the waters have receded, the flood's effects remain in weathered streets, altered routines, and a community that has learned to endure rather than expect renewal.
-Yet beneath the stillness, Blackmere holds the promise of recovery.
+Almost a year after the waters have receded, the flood's effects remain in weathered streets, altered routines, strained trade, and a community that has learned to endure rather than expect renewal.
+Yet beneath that stillness, Blackmere holds the possibility of recovery.

-The player arrives to inherit a flood-stricken manor once owned by their grandmother, a gifted clockmaker remembered for both her ingenuity and her kindness.
-At the heart of the manor stands a damaged grandfather clock, the grandmother's biggest achievement.
-When restored, the clock allows the player to gently bend small moments in time...not to change history, but offer patience where it is needed: easing daily burdens and giving care the time it deserves.
-With a finite amount of time able to be consumed through the grandfather clock, the player is asked to thoughtfully choose how their time is spent.
+The player arrives to inherit Pendrelle Manor, the flood-stricken home of their late grandmother, a gifted clockmaker remembered for her ingenuity and kindness.
+At the heart of the ruined manor stands a damaged grandfather clock, her greatest achievement.
+Restoring the clock reveals a limited ability to manipulate small moments in time...not to rewrite history, erase consequences, or escape effort, but to decide where time should be given.

-Time manipulation is woven into the fabric of everyday life in Blackmere through three forms of stewardship: **Advance**, which moves a valid process toward its next natural state; **Preserve**, which protects something the player cannot attend to immediately; and **Synchronize**, which creates value by bringing compatible tasks, routines, or systems into rhythm.
-Rather than removing effort, the grandfather clock allows the player to redistribute attention, spending more time on what matters most while accepting that no day can hold everything.

-*As The Bell Tolls* emphasizes restoration through presence rather than through power.
-By gardening, cooking, crafting, and making steady improvements to shared spaces, the player helps Blackmere regain its rhythm.
-Through conversation and quiet acts of support, relationships deepen to reveal personal histories shaped by loss, resilience, and moments of warmth.
-Blackmere's past is not erased, but instead honored through care in the present and planning for the future.

-Blending familiar life-simulation systems with a deliberate approach to time, progress in *As The Bell Tolls* is measured by the return of routine, comfort, and hope.
-As seasons pass and the bell tower tolls each hour, Blackmere slowly begins to thrive again, reminding the player that healing is patient, attention is powerful, and event small moments of tender care can change the shape of a life.
+Time manipulation is expressed through three distinct forms of stewardship:

+- **Advance** moves a valid process toward its next natural state.
+- **Preserve** protects a valid state or opportunity that the player cannot attend to immediately.
+- **Synchronize** creates value by bringing compatible tasks, routines, locations, or systems into rhythm.

+The player receives a finite daily pool of **Chimes** used to perform these manipulations.
+Chimes do not create infinite productivity.
+They ask the player to make deliberate decisions about attention: what should move forward, what should be protected, and what is worth coordinating.

+Restoration is the central expression of progress.
+Blackmere and Pendrelle Manor move through seven shared restoration states: **Weathered, Rebuilding, Recovering, Renewed, Growing, Prospering, and Flourishing**.
+Restoration is never only cosmetic.
+Each stage changes how a place is used through combinations of services, NPC routines, ambient population, dialogue, inventory, economic activity, soundscape, events, installed inventions, travel, customization, and relationships with neighboring systems.

+The player's role as an inventor connects these systems.
+Inventions are not only recipes or passive bonuses.
+Major inventions are installed, demonstrated, maintained, or integrated into Blackmere's daily life.
+They may improve fields, workshops, civic infrastructure, travel, food production, animal care, communication, or restoration itself.
+As multiple restored locations and inventions begin supporting one another, the town develops **cross-location synergies** that make prosperity feel communal rather than isolated.

+Relationships are equally central.
+NPCs have daily routines, relationships with one another, personal arcs, household ties, professions, histories, preferences, and evolving roles within Blackmere.
+The player can build friendships, pursue romance where applicable, spend time with residents through structured hangouts, respond to meaningful dialogue choices, participate in shared activities, and eventually receive help in return.
+NPC relationships do not exist solely between each resident and the player; friendships, tensions, mentorships, family relationships, and professional connections continue to develop throughout the town.

+Romance and marriage are not endpoints.
+Spouses retain personal routines, interests, friendships, work, preferences, and character progression after marriage.
+Household life continues through seasonal moments, shared meals, anniversaries, mutual assistance, optional family progression, and evolving dialogue.
+Players who do not marry or have children are never prevented from fully restoring Pendrelle Manor or completing the game.

+The world continues to evolve across years.
+Festivals gain alternate layouts, dialogue, participants, restoration states, relationship moments, and activities on later visits.
+Visiting traders, craftspeople, scholars, former residents, travelers, and other guests gradually reconnect Blackmere with the wider region.
+The Hall of Wonder grows into a public museum and historical archive.
+Memory dives build an oral-history collection that preserves what Blackmere endured without allowing the past to be rewritten.

+The main political arc culminates in Regent Rupert's assessment on **Spring 1, Year 3**.
+Rupert evaluates whether Blackmere has become structurally, economically, civically, socially, and strategically viable.
+This is a narrative deadline, but not a conventional failure state.
+A borderline town receives targeted covenants and a Year 4 reassessment.
+Even a failed reassessment leads to a continuation state rather than a deleted or unwinnable save.

+Resolving the repossession threat does not end the game.
+Instead, Blackmere transitions from emergency recovery into **Future Planning**.
+The player helps determine what kind of flourishing town Blackmere becomes by funding civic projects, strengthening regional connections, expanding cultural institutions, hosting new traditions, pursuing mastery challenges, and leaving visible personal choices throughout the town.

+*As The Bell Tolls* is ultimately about a town that remembers, reciprocates, and continues changing after it is saved.
+Progress is measured not only by what the player repairs, but by what those repairs allow people to do together.

 ### Genre

-*As The Bell Tolls* is a life-simulation role-playing game, focusing on arriving in a grieving and ruined town.
-As the player arrives, they take part in building relationships, restoring the town, creating various inventions, and establishing a new life within Blackmere.
+*As The Bell Tolls* is a cozy, Gothic life-simulation role-playing game focused on community restoration, invention, relationships, exploration, collection, and long-term town development.

+The game blends familiar life-simulation activities such as farming, fishing, animal care, cooking, crafting, decorating, gathering, relationship-building, and festivals with a stronger systemic focus on time stewardship and the visible recovery of a community.

 ### Target Audience

-The target audience for *As The Bell Tolls* is teenagers to young adults, typically between the ages of 15 and 40.
-The game evokes a strong emotional maturity and a sense of empathy due to the nature of the flood and the losses it caused.
+The target audience for *As The Bell Tolls* is primarily teenagers through adults, generally ages 15 and older.
+The game is designed for players who enjoy long-form life-simulation games, relationship-driven RPGs, collection and completion systems, decorating, gradual progression, and emotionally mature but hopeful storytelling.

+The tone acknowledges grief, displacement, political abandonment, and community loss without becoming horror-focused or nihilistic.
+Recovery, companionship, routine, and player expression remain the emotional center of the experience.

 ### Platforms

-*As The Bell Tolls* starts as a game a Steam (playable on PC, Mac, or the Steam Deck).
-Future ports of the game will include Nintendo Switch 2, XBOX X|S Series, and PlayStation 5.
+*As The Bell Tolls* initially targets Steam for Windows, macOS, and Steam Deck.

+Future console releases are planned for:

+- Nintendo Switch 2
+- Xbox Series X|S
+- PlayStation 5

+The interface, save architecture, input system, readability targets, performance budgets, and gameplay interactions are designed from the beginning with controller-first and console-safe requirements rather than being retrofitted after the Steam release.

 ---